SchweizerischeBundesbahnen/ch.sbb.polarion.extension.requirements-inspector/README.md

 This Extension provides the possibility to inspect WI descriptions and writes the feedback to the Custom Field "Smell Description" of each inspected WI.
 The inspector is implemented in [scripts](https://github.com/SchweizerischeBundesbahnen/python-requirements-inspector/).

+> [!IMPORTANT]
+> Only latest version of Polarion is supported.
+> Right now it is Polarion 2410.

 ## Build

 This extension can be produced using maven: